Evan-Le-Chenadec/drna-py/README.md

 ### 2) DNA_to_PRT and RNA_to_PRT

-Those functions convert either a DNA strand or a RNA strand in the form of a string into a list of amino-acids represented by their 3 letters acronyms in the form of a string (ex; "Lys").
+Those functions convert either a DNA strand or an RNA strand in the form of a string into a list of amino-acids represented by their 3 letters acronyms in the form of a string (ex; "Lys").
 It first create a dictionnary with either the list_DNAs/list_RNAs and the list_AAs.
 Then, it iterates through the strand by step of three (the codon variable) and search in the dictionnary the corresponding amino acid.